Fast Fourier transform: Applications

+Telecommunications

+In modern wireless communication standards, the FFT is a critical component for processing signals.
+Specifically, it is utilized in Orthogonal frequency-division multiplexing (OFDM) systems, such as 4G LTE and 5G NR.
+The efficiency of the FFT allows for high-speed data transmission by dividing a wideband signal into multiple closely spaced orthogonal subcarriers.
+This technology is essential for reducing interference and optimizing power consumption in mobile devices.

 Alternatives

 The FFT can be a poor choice for analyzing signals with non-stationary frequency content—where the frequency characteristics change over time.
 DFTs provide a global frequency estimate, assuming that all frequency components are present throughout the entire signal, which makes it challenging to detect short-lived or transient features within signals.

 For cases where frequency information appears briefly in the signal or generally varies over time, alternatives like the short-time Fourier transform, discrete wavelet transforms, or discrete Hilbert transform can be more suitable.
 These transforms allow for localized frequency analysis by capturing both frequency and time-based information.